Elektrobit/elos/doc/Architecture_Design_Records/event_throtteling.md

 Events by simply copying them to the different Pipelines as fast as possible.

-Handling of these buffers shall be invisible to both and has to be handled by e.g. the ClientManager and the ScannerManager.
+Handling of these buffers shall be invisible to both and has to be handled by e.g. the ConnectionManager and the ScannerManager.
 Since read/write speed is extremely important here we won't have a centralized component managing these Buffers, as we do not want to do an id based lookup every time we publish an event - Instead the EventBuffer shall be a standalone component.